sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

                            #               rest length of connecting spring]
 ```

 For the masses, there are some important things to consider.
+The initial position and initial velocity is are passed component-wise.
+The constructor creates the corresponding vectors and initializes them accordingly.
+The Mass class has a trajectory attribute.
+This way, every mass object has its trajectory "attached" to it - just as in reality.
+After careful considerations, the author concluded it would be best to make masses "know" which fixtures and/or objects are connected to them.
+This comes in handy later: it makes a well-readable calculation of the force acting on the masses possible.

 ```python
 class Mass: